Issam-Allymis/S-G-F/README.md

  ### Footer
  ![Screenshot 2023-03-27 152208](https://user-images.githubusercontent.com/126810074/228062163-52a7ab70-d944-415a-9f6c-ff919b90fca9.png)

 - The footer, which uses the same [Font Awesome](https://fontawesome.com/) icons throughout, is located at the bottom of every page to maintain visual consistency.
 Each icon are linked to their corresponding social media websites for customers who want to know more about the gym and recieve the latest updates.

  ### Contact Form
  ![Screenshot 2023-03-27 152256](https://user-images.githubusercontent.com/126810074/228064618-99c0cc27-2247-4af1-832e-ca9d98bc99b3.png)

 - The contact form lets user input their personal information which includes their first and last name, their email address and indicate whether they want to join the gym to train with a group or solo when signing up.
-I have also included a motivational message to encourage our customers to take action and sign up, so they can start pursuing their dreams and achieve their body goals.
+The web page also includes a motivational message to encourage our customers to take action and sign up, so they can start pursuing their dreams and achieve their body goals.

 Happy coding!